jimbojw/corridor/README.md

 ## why you need corridor

-Your data is in JSON, but your users interact with HTML. corridor's only mission is to shuttle your data between your JSON and your HTML.
+Your data is in JSON, but your users interact with HTML. corridor's shuttles your data between your JSON and your HTML.

-In a nutshell, corridor gives you the power to turn this:
+In a nutshell, corridor lets you turn this:

 ```html
 <fieldset name="project">